Are you curious about what a virtual assistant is and what they do? Are you thinking about hiring one but don't know where to start?

-So freelance VA rates will vary.
+Remember, freelance VA rates will vary.
 Some may charge an hourly rate and others might charge on a per-project basis.

 How Can Virtual Assistants Boost Productivity?

-You’re hiring highly skilled individuals who are trained to automate and streamline processes.
+By hiring a VA, you aren’t only getting an extra set of hands--you’re hiring highly skilled individuals who are trained to automate and streamline processes.
 A good VA will know how to maximize productivity apps and help make sure that everyone’s on the same page.

 Administrative and busy work are inevitable in any business, but you don’t need to be weighed down by it.
 A VA can take over so that you can spend more time following leads and growing your business.

 Looking for more ways to get the best from your virtual assistant?
-Here are some work tips you can try.
+Here are some work tips you can try!

 How Do You Hire Your First Virtual Assistant?

-But before you begin the hiring process, it’s important to know what you need help with.
+Before you begin the hiring process, it’s important to know what you need help with.
 It’s helpful to list down all of the tasks or outcomes you want to delegate to your VA.

+After sending in an inquiry to a VA company, a representative will get in touch with you to set a meeting.
+During the meeting, they’ll try to get a good sense of your needs.
 They’ll use that information to match you with one of their in-house VAs.
-On top of that, a good VA company should continue to provide support through the entire onboarding process.
+On top of that, a good VA company will continue to provide support through the entire onboarding process.

-During the onboarding process, don’t forget to set up your business security systems.
+During the onboarding process, don’t forget to set up your business security systems!
 That way, your VA can access what they need.

 Are you interested in learning more about the VA hiring process?
-Here are some killer strategies you can use to successfully hire your first VA.
+Here are some killer strategies you can use to successfully hire your first VA!

 How Do You Manage Virtual Assistants?